Tokemak/v2-core-audit-2023-07-14/README.md

 -   Add rewarder events
 -   Stats calculator for the destination vault
 -   Add our own oracle setup
--   frxETH from Oracle - Parker
+-   frxETH backing tracker - Parker
+-   frxETH price Oracle
+-   LMP deposit limits
+-   Consider LMP withdrawal short circuits
+-   Do not allow nav changing operations and non-nav changing operations in the same tx

 ## What are you getting